mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

 Details on these configuration entries are provided on the `System
 <https://docs.clearpathrobotics.com/docs/ros/config/yaml/system/>`__
-page of the |clearpath_robotics| documentation.
+page of the Clearpath Robotics documentation.
 To provide an example, the following listing shows the first sections of a ``robot.yaml`` file.

 .. code-block:: text